The second half of the book is taken up with cartomancy, and in

 associations in this text seem to me reflected in the cards as early as

 the pips of the Sola-Busca (which are only superficially alchemical).
-I
+I started working this out at in the Tarot History Forum thread "Deciphering the Sola-Busca pips",

-When I did it, I didn't have the information from the 3rd Cahier; nor
+starting at viewtopic.php?f=12&t=530.
+At that point, I didn't have the information from the 3rd Cahier; nor

 did I use other Pythagorean sources, such as the ones that Decker